zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 **Note:** The power control configuration could be restored at an earlier phase in the process, but it is conducted last in order to minimize the chance of accidentally executing a STONITH action on one of the nodes during the upgrade process.
 The workflow outlined in this document is meant to allow operators to upgrade their Lustre\* environment with the least amount of disruption, so the final power control setup is left to the end.

-Please also refer to the Intel® Manager for Lustre\* documentation and online help for instructions on how to configure cluster power management for the Lustre\* servers.
-If there are any issues with restoring the fencing agents for each cluster, it may be necessary to remove the original configuration from the Intel® Manager for Lustre\* UI and re-add.
+Please also refer to the Integrated Manager for Lustre\* documentation and online help for instructions on how to configure cluster power management for the Lustre\* servers.
+If there are any issues with restoring the fencing agents for each cluster, it may be necessary to remove the original configuration from the Integrated Manager for Lustre\* UI and re-add.

 \* Other names and brands may be claimed as the property of others.